History of Nature

 From 1995, Nature — although still part of Macmillan Publishers — was for the first time in its history not wholly owned by the actual Macmillan family (or the ‘House of Macmillan’).
 In June, the German-based, family-run company Verlagsgruppe Georg von Holtzbrinck acquired a 71% stake in the publishers, a move that meant that Nature was now owned by a foreign company (Holtzbrinck completed purchase of Macmillan in 1999).
 That the company was private and not listed on the stock exchange was a comfort for some: there were no shareholders to please.
 As the parent company moved in 1995, so did the Nature offices — relocating across London, from Little Essex Street to Crinan Street in King’s Cross.

 The 1990s saw many internal and external publishing activities at Nature go electronic.
 In 1988, 6,000 papers were submitted and 1,000 published — that’s around 25 papers received every working day.
 To cope with the increasing volume of submissions, including those from journal launches, in 1990 an electronic system was introduced to track the progress of manuscripts from submission to publication.
-Public-facing electronic ventures in the same year included the release of CD-ROM archives and Nature’s first presence on the Internet as www.nature.com.
+E-mail arrived in the offices in 1995.
+Public-facing electronic ventures included the first CD-ROM archives, released in 1995, and November that same year saw Nature's first presence on the World Wide Web as www.nature.com.
 A daily news service, Nature Science Updates, started at same time, and in 1998 nature.com was relaunched, with full-text articles made available electronically.
 Nature’s first press site was set up in 1999 to help journalists and promote public relations.

 Dolly (pictured) became probably the most famous lamb in the world and provoked strong reactions from scientists, politicians and the public alike when she was revealed to the world by Ian Wilmut of the Roslin Institute, Edinburgh, on 22 February 1997.
 She showed that mammals — familiar, cuddly ones that were bigger than small children — could be cloned and, surely, if you can clone a sheep, you can clone a person?
 Behind the headlines, however, Dolly was not the first cloned mammal: Steen Willadsen reported the first, also a sheep, in 1986.
 The cloning technique of nuclear transfer was first used in mice in 1983, although it took the original cells from embryos and produced no living animal.
 Advances in using nuclei from cells in culture led to cloned calf embryos in 1994, and then the real breakthrough came when Wilmut’s group achieved nuclear transfer from an established cell line in 1996.
 Dolly’s uniqueness was that she was cloned from an adult cell, so overriding the potential moral and ethical baggage attached to using (and destroying) early embryos.
 The myriad possible medical implications are only just being realized.